 In the table above, token status is defined as:

-The next two subsections focus on both blockchains supporting decentralized applications (DApps) as classified by DApp.Review, and the main blockchains by market cap.
-As a result, the rest of this report will only focus on the following nine blockchains: Ethereum (ETH), Binance Chain (BNB), Tron (TRX), EOS (EOS), IOST (IOST), Steemit (STEEM), Ontology (ONT), NEO (NEO) and Tomochain (TOMO).
+The next two subsections focus on blockchains (1) supporting decentralized applications (DApps) as classified by DApp.Review and (2) the main blockchains by market cap.
+As a result, the rest of this report will only focus on the following nine blockchains: Ethereum (ETH), Binance Chain (BNB), Tron (TRX), EOS (EOS), IOST (IOST), Steemit (STEEM), Ontology (ONT), NEO (NEO), and Tomochain (TOMO).